-At sand and gravel workings, planning permission will be limited to the end date of the quarry permission or to when the indigenous material is no longer being used, whichever is the sooner.
+At sand and gravel workings, planning permission will be limited to the end date of the quarry permission, or to when the indigenous material no longer forms the majority of the feedstock being used, whichever is the sooner.

 Any proposals for concrete batching plants or asphalt plants that are County matters must also comply with the development management criteria set out in Policy MW2.